Research Fellow, Innovation and Entrepreneurship Program

 Don Scott-Kemmis is a Research Fellow in the United States Studies Centre’s Innovation and Entrepreneurship Program.
 The focus of his work is innovation policy and management.

-He holds degrees from the University of Sydney and University of Sussex.
+Don holds a Bachelor of Agricultural Science and Master of Science from the University of Sydney and a Master of Science from the University of Sussex.

 In an era of rapid and potentially disruptive change, an economy’s capacity to develop new enterprises and areas of specialisation is increasingly important.
 Given that innovation and entrepreneurship are so essential, what roles...

 The United States is turning the spotlight on the commercialisation outcomes from the more than US$150 billion invested each year in research in federal laboratories and federally-funded research and development (R&D) at universities.